bahodge/tomb-of-annihilation/sessions/Session 38.md

 We all head back to our cells.

 ---
  The next day, no work today.
 We have meetings with [[Yahru]].
 He will meet with us in the columned hallway.
+We are asked about our opinion on [[Finthaza]].
+We have none.
+We learn that top slaves go through rituals.